Bolaven Plateau, ປະເທດລາວ - Things to Do in Bolaven Plateau

 Coffee Plantation Tours

-Booking Tip: Rent bikes in Pakse for $8-15 per day; choose reputable shops offering insurance and breakdown support.
-Dry season (November-April) provides best road conditions.
+Booking Tip: Rent reliable motorbikes in Pakse for $8-15 per day.
 Ensure you have an international driving permit and basic mechanical knowledge.
+Fuel stations are limited, so carry extra fuel and always inform someone of your route.

 Getting There